 On the contrary, introducing doubt into the minds of your prospects — by presenting conflicting, outdated, or inconsistent information — is the quickest way to get eliminated from consideration.
 So in addition to having detailed data, B2B buyers expect your content to be up-to-date — at all times of the day.

 Today’s B2B buyers simply don’t want to be sold to.
-They want to discover, research, and spec products online on their own before commiting anything to their projects.
+They want to discover, research, and spec products online on their own before committing anything to their projects.
 Are you creating the right content for your audience and presenting it accurately?

 Related Resource: Content Marketing For Industrial Companies